intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/tools/embedding_finetune/README.md

-# Finetune
+# Finetune Embedding Model on Task-Specific Datasets

+## 1. Introduction
+QA dialogue is currently a major application scenario for large language models.
+In QA dialogue, due to the lagging nature of large language model information and the fact that it does not contain business knowledge, we often need external knowledge bases to assist large models in solving some problems.
+In the process of plugging into the knowledge base, the recall effect of the embedding model directly affects the answer effect of the large model.
+However,  the high-ranked embedding models on the METB leaderboard sometimes fail to achieve a good performance on the user-uploaded datasets.
+Finetuning embedding models (e.g., BGE embedding model) on the task-specific dataset can achieve performance gain.

-In this example, we show how to finetune the embedding model with your data.
+In this example, we show how to construct the dataset for finetuning the embedding model and finetuning the specific embedding model.

-## 1. Installation
+## 2. Requirements
-* **on cpu**
+* **on CPU**
 ```
 pip install -r requirements_cpu.txt
 ```

-* **on gpu**
+* **on GPU**
 ```
 pip install -r requirements_gpu.txt
 ```

-## 2. Data format
+## 3. Training Data Construction
-Train data should be a json file, where each line is a dict like this:
+Train data should be a JSON file, where each line is a dict like this:

 ```
 {"query": str, "pos": List[str], "neg":List[str]}
 ```

-`query` is the query, and `pos` is a list of positive texts, `neg` is a list of negative texts.
+`query` is the query, and `pos` is a positive text, `neg` is a list of negative texts.
-If you have no negative texts for a query, you can random sample some from the entire corpus as the negatives.

 See [augmented_example.jsonl](https://github.com/intel/intel-extension-for-transformers/blob/master/intel_extension_for_transformers/neural_chat/tools/embedding_finetune/augmented_example.jsonl) for a data file.

-## 3. Hard Negatives
+If you have no negative texts for a query, You can use [this script](https://github.com/intel/intel-extension-for-transformers/blob/master/intel_extension_for_transformers/neural_chat/tools/embedding_finetune/mine_hard_neg.py) to randomly sample a given number of hard negatives.

+### Sample hard negatives

-Hard negatives is a widely used method to improve the quality of sentence embedding.
+Hard Negatives Mining is a widely used method to improve the quality of sentence embedding.
 You can mine hard negatives following this command:
-* **on cpu**
+* **on CPU**
 ```bash
 python mine_hard_neg.py \
 --model_name_or_path BAAI/bge-base-en-v1.5 \